 Department Mission Statement:

-- We believe that it is our responsibility to ensure that the educational rights for students and families are communicated and respected.
+- We believe that it is our responsibility to ensure that the educational rights of students and families are communicated and respected.

-- We value Least Restrictive Environment opportunities for all students.
+- We value the Least Restrictive Environment opportunities for all students.

 - We value providing educational supports to teachers so that they can provide appropriate instruction, utilize technology, and have access to educational resources that enhance academic growth.